-Observations and assessments are an integral part of teaching, enabling teachers to know starting points and progress made as well as informing future planning and needs.
+Observations and assessments are an integral part of teaching, enabling teachers to know starting points and progress made, as well as informing future planning and needs.
 Teachers assess each child's development in relation to Development Matters or EYFS Outcomes.
 These assessments are made on the basis of our accumulating observations and knowledge of the whole child.
-A baseline judgment is made in the first half term of the child starting school.
-This is a triangulation of information from preschool settings, home visit parental contributions and in class observations.
-This enables teachers to plan effectively from their needs and starting points and demonstrate progress throughout the year.